Parenclitic network analysis of methylation data for cancer identification

-We demonstrated that the parenclictic network approach can be successfully implemented to obtain graph representations of gene methylation levels for cancer-positive and negative subjects.
+We demonstrated that the parenclictic network approach can be successfully implemented in order to obtain graph representations of gene methylation levels for cancer-positive and negative subjects.
 These graphs can be characterised by 12 global network measures, which provide a basis for binary classification by routine machine learning algorithms, Support Vector Machine and Random Forest.
-For almost all cancer types the performance of both algorithms remains much the same, so that the particular choice does not seem decisive.
+For almost all cancer types the performance of both algorithms remains much the same so that the particular choice does not seem crucial.

-Comparison to the performance of Random Forest classifiers built on the original average methylation levels of 15295 genes, does not reveal a substantial difference, with the accuracy reaching the high $90-100\%$ for 12 out of 14 cancer types.
-It follows that a cardinal reduction to as few as 12 features, topological indices, does not lead to the loss of important information.
-Yet another strong benefit of the dramatically decreased complexity is the avoidance of overfitting, which could be a serious problem if using the original 15295 gene methylation levels as features, due to the relatively small number of samples.
+Comparing to performance of Random Forest classifier built on the original average methylation levels of 15295 genes does not reveal a substantial difference, with the accuracy reaching $90- {99}\%$ for {all} the types of cancer.
+This means that a cardinal reduction to 12 features, topological indices, does not lead to the loss of important information.
+Yet another strong benefit of the considerably decreased complexity is the avoidance of overfitting, which could be a serious problem when using the original 15295 gene methylation levels as features, due to the relatively small number of samples.

-Finally, network analysis does not only allow for identifying cancer methylation profiles, but provides additional insight into the systems biology of cancer.
-That is, the nodes with high centrality are good candidates to play a significant role in cancer development.
+Finally, network analysis does not only allow identifying cancer methylation profiles but provides additional insight into the systems biology of cancer.
+That is, the nodes with high centrality are good candidates for playing a significant role in cancer development.
 Strong deviations from scale-free node degree distributions for almost all cancer types is a hallmark of the global changes in the network topology induced by cancer, which remains to be understood.
 Another open question is the modular properties of the arising parenclictic networks, observed by naked eye inspection, and their correspondence to biological functions.